ocxtal/tenten/README.md

 ### tenten is too slow

 This is caused by minimap2 calculating a large number of seed matches.
-It often occurs when plotting dotplots of sequences with long repetitive regions.
+It often occurs when plotting dotplot(s) of sequences with long repetitive regions.
 You can improve performance by adjusting the options given to minimap2, so that it ignores high-frequency minimizer matches.
 For example, providing `-P "minimap2 -t1 --print-seeds -f0.2 {0} {1}"` to tenten will make minimap2 ignore the top 20% of high-frequency minimizers.
 Be careful that the stronger you filter high-frequency minimizers, the more the resulting dotplot will deviate from the true dotplot.

 ## Options